 I can't wait to tell you about the north American black bear in Yosemite.
 Yosemite National Park is home to about 500 bears.
 I believe that these are the animals that most visitors are afraid to encounter, yet secretly hope they do :) Some years, they are out in abundance and other years, not so much.
 But whether you see one or not, rest assured...they are here.

 Don't let their name fool you.
 Very few of them are actually black.
 Most of them are brown, cinnamon or a blond color.
-The average size of one of these animals in Yosemite Nat Park are three to four feet tall when they are standing on all four of their feet.
+The average size of one of these animals in Yosemite Natl Park are three to four feet tall when they are standing on all four of their feet.

-Bears in Yosemite are about five feet long and weigh in at 200 to 300 pounds.
+Rangers tell me that bears in Yosemite are about five feet long and weigh in at 200 to 300 pounds.
 However, some of our fuzzy California National Parks friends have weighed in at just over 650 pounds!